-Feitosa, 35, has spent more than 10 years fighting for human rights, environmental protection, and sustainable development in the Xingu and Middle Lands of Pará, some of the most remote areas of the Amazon.
-He works with the Pastoral Lands Commission, the social justice arm of the National Conference of Bishops (of Brazil), and is one of the elected leaders of the Movement for the Development of the Transamazon and the Xingu (MTDX), several of whose leaders were assassinated in recent years.
+Feitosa spent more than 10 years fighting for human rights, environmental protection, and sustainable development in the Xingu and Middle Lands of Pará, some of the most remote areas of the Amazon.
+He has worked with the Pastoral Lands Commission, the social justice arm of the National Conference of Bishops (of Brazil), and was one of the elected leaders of the Movement for the Development of the Transamazon and the Xingu (MTDX), several of whose leaders were assassinated.
 In February 2005, Sister Dorothy Stang, an American nun who worked in Pará alongside Feitosa, was murdered.

-Feitosa’s work is carried out in an extremely remote area that is a two-day boat ride from the nearest significant town.
+Feitosa’s work has been carried out in an extremely remote area that is a two-day boat ride from the nearest large town.
 The northern state of Pará encompasses more than one-quarter of the country’s Amazon and boasts extensive unspoiled forested regions and freshwater river beaches.
 It also is home to many traditional and indigenous communities that live in almost total isolation from the outside world.

-The Brazilian government has begun to pave the last 1,174 kilometers of road connecting Pará to the rest of Brazil.
-Without controls or protection, this road will open one of the final intact swaths of the Amazon to expanded cattle ranching and soy production, easier access for loggers and a greater influx of settlers who will set more fires to clear forest for their crops.
+In 2005, the Brazilian government began to pave the last 1,174 kilometers of road connecting Pará to the rest of Brazil.
+Without controls or protection, the road would open one of the final intact swaths of the Amazon to expanded cattle ranching and soy production, easier access for loggers and a greater influx of settlers who will set more fires to clear forest for their crops.
 In the Amazon, deforested areas receive less rainfall, and the plants and trees retain less moisture.
 As the area dries, the entire region becomes more susceptible to widespread forest fires like those in 1998 that engulfed much of the Amazon, and to droughts like the one in 2005 that left many Amazon tributaries completely dry, fish dying in the sun and many communities stranded and hungry.